 Applicants and students concede that neither acceptance of their application nor acceptance of unofficial transcripts, nor enrollment in a course guarantees ultimate admission to Trident or to the program of choice.
-Students may be provisionally admitted and permitted to enroll in courses; however, students will have until the deadline identified in the General Admission Policy, Provisional Admission section to ensure that Trident has received all official documents required for admission to Trident and degree program of choice.
+Students may be provisionally admitted and permitted to enroll in courses; however, students in a degree program will have until the end of their second consecutive session to ensure that Trident has received all official documents required for admission to Trident and degree program of choice.
+Based on the nature and length of the programs, students in Professional Diploma or Certificate programs will have until the end of the first session/course (4 weeks) to ensure Trident has received all official documents required for admission to their certificate or diploma program.
 Students will be placed on an enrollment hold if all official documents are not received by the applicable deadline.
 Failure to provide official documents of all prior academic work, applicable test scores, licensure, or certification as appropriate by the applicable deadline may result in the delay in admission, denial of admission or withdrawal from Trident.
 Students with transcript holds at prior institutions are responsible to clear the holds to ensure that official transcripts are released timely and submitted to Trident for proper evaluation.